akaliutau/akaliutau/README.md

 I am proficient in half a dozen programming languages, including all the major ones like Java, JavaScript, and Python, and I have a keen interest in all things technical, from functional programming languages to system design.
 As technology continues to evolve, I am committed to staying at the forefront of these fields, continuously exploring new paradigms and contributing to the advancement of the ever-changing software engineering landscape.

-My current interests lie in large-scale distributed systems, Big Data, and ML/AI.
+My current interests lie in scientific computing, Big Data, and ML/AI.